 In early 2016, I decided to work on my symptoms methodically.
 I started with my digestion.
 I began seeing a fancy Gastroenterologist who, upon our first meeting, suspected I had Lyme.
 I was 100% positive I would test negative.
 I was wrong.
 He tested me and I came out positive for two types of Babesia and Bartonella.
 From there I began seeing a Lyme Literate Doctor (LLMD).
 We began treatment and the herxing was so heinous – I felt worse than ever.
 More tests determined I also had SIBO, Candida overgrowth, hormone imbalances, re-activated Epstein Barr, Hashimoto’s Disease, and HHV6 (another virus).
 Over the course of a year, I treated my various viruses with herbal and pharmaceutical remedies.
 I never did antibiotics.
 But I wasn’t getting better.
 I felt like I was getting worse.
 My emotions were all over the place and it felt hopeless.
 Most days I couldn’t get out of bed.
 With no energy to stand for more than a few minutes, I was unable to cook for myself.

 If you look up a master list of Lyme symptoms, I’ve had them all except for seizures.
 I’ve been very lucky, there.
-My worst symptoms have been vertigo, fatigue, joint pain, brain fog, and tinnitus.
+My worst symptoms have been vertigo, fatigue, inflammation, joint pain, brain fog, and tinnitus.

 Make no mistake, Lyme destroys your life.
 It takes away all the things you love.
 It’s a very lonely disease.
 I have had to give up my photography career, I hardly leave the house, and it’s put a strain on all my relationships.
 If you want a silver lining…I’ve been writing more.
 It’s something I can do sitting down.